Crop Insurance Calculator

 If the premium rate is 6% and the subsidy rate is 55%, the base premium is $21,060 and the producer premium is $9,477.
 A bad year with an actual yield of 120 and a harvest price of $4.80 produces actual revenue of $288,000.
 The indemnity estimate is $63,000 ($351,000 - $288,000).

-The coverage guarantee tells you the maximum protection for the unit.
-If your expected revenue is far above the guarantee, the policy may only cover a portion of your downside.
+The coverage guarantee tells you the protected floor for the insured unit under the assumptions you entered.
+If your expected revenue is far above the guarantee, the policy may cover only part of your downside.
 The producer premium is the actual cash outlay you should budget.
-Compare that cost to your risk tolerance and to the volatility of your revenue.
+Compare that cost to your risk tolerance, your debt obligations, and the volatility of your crop revenue.

 | Coverage Level | Guarantee | Producer Premium |